MicrosoftDocs/azure-docs/articles/dms/tutorial-sql-server-to-virtual-machine-offline-ads.md

 | Enabled from selected virtual networks and IP addresses + private endpoint |  | [See 1b](#1b---azure-blob-storage-network-configuration) | [See 2b](#2b---azure-blob-storage-network-configuration-private-endpoint) |  |

 > ### 1a - Azure Blob storage network configuration
 If you have your Self-Hosted Integration Runtime (SHIR) installed on an Azure VM, see section [1b - Azure Blob storage network configuration](#1b---azure-blob-storage-network-configuration).
-If you have your Self-Hosted Integration Runtime (SHIR) installed on your on-premises network, you will need to add your client IP address of the hosting machine in your Azure Storage account as so:
+If you have your Self-Hosted Integration Runtime (SHIR) installed on your on-premises network, you need to add your client IP address of the hosting machine in your Azure Storage account as so:

 :::image type="content" source="media/tutorial-sql-server-to-virtual-machine-offline-ads/storage-networking-details.png" alt-text="Screenshot that shows the storage account network details":::

-To do this, connect to the Azure Portal from the SHIR machine, open the Azure Storage account configuration, select **Networking**, and then mark the **Add your client IP address** checkbox.
+To apply this configuration, connect to the Azure portal from the SHIR machine, open the Azure Storage account configuration, select **Networking**, and then mark the **Add your client IP address** checkbox.
 Select **Save** to make the change persistent.
 See section [2a - Azure Blob storage network configuration (Private endpoint)](#2a---azure-blob-storage-network-configuration-private-endpoint) for the remaining steps.

 > ### 1b - Azure Blob storage network configuration
-If your SHIR is hosted on an Azure VM, you will need to add the virtual network of the VM to the Azure Storage account since the VM will have a non-public IP address that cannot be added to the IP address range section.
+If your SHIR is hosted on an Azure VM, you need to add the virtual network of the VM to the Azure Storage account since the VM has a nonpublic IP address that can't be added to the IP address range section.

 :::image type="content" source="media/tutorial-sql-server-to-virtual-machine-offline-ads/storage-networking-firewall.png" alt-text="Screenshot that shows the storage account network firewall configuration":::

-To do this, locate your Azure Storage account, from the **Data storage** panel select **Networking**, then mark the **Add existing virtual network** checkbox.
+To apply this configuration, locate your Azure Storage account, from the **Data storage** panel select **Networking**, then mark the **Add existing virtual network** checkbox.
 A new panel opens up, select the subscription, virtual network, and subnet of the Azure VM hosting the Integration Runtime.
 This information can be found on the **Overview** page of the Azure Virtual Machine.
 The subnet may say **Service endpoint required** if so, select **Enable**.
 Once everything is ready, save the updates.
 Refer to section [2a - Azure Blob storage network configuration (Private endpoint)a](#2a---azure-blob-storage-network-configuration-private-endpoint) for the remaining required steps.

 > ### 2a - Azure Blob storage network configuration (Private endpoint)
- If your backups are placed directly into an Azure Storage Container, all the above steps are unnecessary since there is no Integration Runtime communicating with the Azure Storage account.
+ If your backups are placed directly into an Azure Storage Container, all the above steps are unnecessary since there's no Integration Runtime communicating with the Azure Storage account.
 However, we still need to ensure that the target SQL Server instance can communicate with the Azure Storage account to restore the backups from the container.
-To do this, follow the instructions in section [1b - Azure Blob storage network configuration](#1b---azure-blob-storage-network-configuration), specifying the target SQL instance Virtual Network when filling out the "Add existing virtual network" popup.
+To apply this configuration, follow the instructions in section [1b - Azure Blob storage network configuration](#1b---azure-blob-storage-network-configuration), specifying the target SQL instance Virtual Network when filling out the "Add existing virtual network" popup.

 > ### 2b - Azure Blob storage network configuration (Private endpoint)
-If you have a private endpoint setup on your Azure Storage account, follow the steps outlined in section [2a - Azure Blob storage network configuration (Private endpoint)](#2a---azure-blob-storage-network-configuration-private-endpoint).
-However, you will additionally need to select the subnet of the private endpoint, not just the target SQL Server subnet.
+If you have a private endpoint set up on your Azure Storage account, follow the steps outlined in section [2a - Azure Blob storage network configuration (Private endpoint)](#2a---azure-blob-storage-network-configuration-private-endpoint).
+However, you'll additionally need to select the subnet of the private endpoint, not just the target SQL Server subnet.
 Ensure the private endpoint is hosted in the same VNet as the target SQL Server instance.
-If it is not, create another private endpoint using the process in the Azure Storage account configuration section.
+If it isn't, create another private endpoint using the process in the Azure Storage account configuration section.

 ## Create a Database Migration Service instance